 - Give the sauce a quick re-stir and pour into the middle of the pan.
 Bring to a boil.

-- Give the cornstarch/water mixture and pour into the sauce, stirring quickly to thicken.
+- Give the cornstarch/water mixture another stir and pour into the sauce, mixing quickly to thicken.

 - Remove the wok from the heat and stir in the sesame oil.
 Serve, sprinkling the sesame seeds over if desired.

 It is important to follow the directions when adding sauce to a stir-fry.
 If you add it along with the vegetables, then the vegetables will not be able to crisp up and obtain a crunchy exterior; instead, they will end up simmering in the sauce and simply get soft and mushy.
 You also want to wait to add the cornstarch slurry until after the rest of the sauce ingredients have had time to come to a boil; otherwise, the ingredients won’t blend properly and will not have a nice balance of flavors.

 The cornstarch helps thicken the sauce and mixing it with water first (called a cornstarch slurry) prevents the cornstarch from becoming lumpy when it combines with the sauce.
 Sesame oil is best when added at the end of a recipe as a finishing touch; it has a low smoke point so will easily burn when in contact with high heat, as in a wok.
 The flavor is very concentrated so only a little bit is needed.

 If you are stir-frying different types of vegetables, there are some techniques you'll want to implement to assure a successful dish.
 Keep in mind that certain vegetables will take longer to cook than others, and cutting them into even sized pieces as well as adding them to the wok at different times are ways to help them cook at the same rate.
 You also want to be sure to continue moving the vegetables around the pan to keep them from burning.